vgs-samples/vgs-collect-show-flutter-demo/README.md

   pod update
 ```

+You can add a card scanning solution to your application by adding `VGSCollect/BlinkCard` module.
+It provides a fast and easy way to scan payment cards and import them to VGS Collect.

+<Note
+message="Note"
+type="info"
+description='
+VGS offer PCI solution for BlinkCard integration.

+Please contact with <a href="https://github.com/blinkcard/blinkcard-ios/issues" target="_blank"> BlinkCard team</a> if you have any issues related to card scanner work.'/>

+Using `BlinkCard` in your app requires a valid license key.
+To get your license key you should contact [MicroBlink](https://microblink.com/).

-For `CardIO` include `NSCameraUsageDescription` key in iOS project `info.plist` to enable Camera in your iOS application.
+For `CardIO` and `BlinkCard` include `NSCameraUsageDescription`key in iOS project`info.plist` to enable Camera in your iOS application.

 ```xml
     <key>NSCameraUsageDescription</key>